JanssenProject/jans/README.md

 ## Welcome to the Janssen Project

 Linux Foundation Janssen Project is a collaboration hub for digital identity infrastructure software.
-It is also the home of Agama, a domain specific language and archive format for interoperable identity orchestration.
+It is also the home of Agama, a domain-specific language and archive format for interoperable identity orchestration.

 Janssen software is used by domains to self-host a modern digital authentication service.
-It provides a common control plane for infrastructure that is comprised of many open source software components.
+It provides a common control plane for infrastructure that is comprised of many open-source software components.
 It plays well with existing IAM infrastructure like KeyCloak and Microsoft Active Directory, as well as cloud identity solutions like Okta.
-By design, Janssen also enables domains to select *ala carte* which identity services to run.
+By design, Janssen also enables domains to select *a la carte* which identity services to run.

-We've proud to say that we've been recognized as a [Digital Public Good](https://app.digitalpublicgoods.net/a/10470).
+We're proud to say that we've been recognized as a [Digital Public Good](https://app.digitalpublicgoods.net/a/10470).

 [![The Linux Foundation](https://img.shields.io/badge/Member-The%20Linux%20Foundation-blue?style=flat-square)](https://www.linuxfoundation.org/press/press-release/the-janssen-project-takes-on-worlds-most-demanding-digital-trust-challenges-at-linux-foundation)